Plaster: Clay plaster

 Clay plasters with their lack of tensile and compressive strength fell out of favor as industrial mining and technology advances in kiln production led to the exclusive use of lime and then gypsum in plaster applications.
 However, clay plasters still exist after hundreds of years clinging to split lath on rusty square nails.
 The wall variations and roughness reveal a hand-made and pleasing textured alternative to machine-made modern substrate finishes.
 But clay plaster finishes are rare and fleeting.
 According to Martin Weaver, "Many of North America's historic building interiors … are all too often … one of the first things to disappear in the frenzy of demolition of interiors which has unfortunately come to be a common companion to 'heritage preservation' in the guise of building rehabilitation."

-Gypsum plaster (plaster of Paris)
+Gypsum plaster

-Gypsum plaster, also known as plaster of Paris, is a white powder consisting of calcium sulphate hemihydrate.
+Gypsum plaster, also known as plaster of Paris, is a white powder consisting of calcium sulfate hemihydrate.
 The natural form of the compound is the mineral bassanite.

-Etymology
+Despite its name, it is not made of gypsum, which is calcium sulfate dihydrate, not hemihydrate.

 The name "plaster of Paris" was given because it was originally made by heating gypsum from a large deposit at Montmartre, a hill in the north end of Paris.